 Chet Baker: His Life and Music – Jeroen De Valk

-From his emergence in the 1950s – when an uncannily beautiful young man from Oklahoma appeared in the West Coast and became, seemingly overnight, the prince of ‘cool’ jazz.
+From his emergence in the 1950s – when an uncannily beautiful young man from Oklahoma appeared on the West Coast and became, seemingly overnight, the prince of cool jazz.

 Bird Lives!
 (Charlie Parker) by Ross Russell